joeleduardo/tv-guide/README.md

 npm install
 ```

-Before run the project you need set up a ENVIRONMENT VARIABLE for `Mock API`
+Before run the project you need set up a ENVIRONMENT VARIABLE in your `.env` file for get `Mock API`

 ```
 API_URL=http://localhost:1337